 RETURNING OR SETTLING DOWN IN BOLIVIA

-Bolivians; who return to the country to take up residence in; are entitled to import their household goods without paying duties or taxes.
+Bolivians who are returning back and taking up residence in are entitled to import their household goods without paying duties or taxes.

-It includes furniture appliances and accessories (not including the motor vehicles of any kind and / or parts and accessories of any machine or equipment) according to the following maximum values ranchise:
+It may include furniture appliances and accessories (not including the motor vehicles of any kind and / or parts and accessories of any machine or equipment) according to the following maximum values ranchise:

-If the value of household goods exceeds the established limits, the excess is subject to payment of customs duties.
+If the value of household goods exceed the established limits, the excess is subject to payment of customs duties.
 To verify eligibility under the House holding decree, the following requirements are necessary:

-- An appointment to validate the paperwork and certificate issued by the Consulate of Bolivia.
+• Applicants need to make an appointment in order to validate the paperwork and certificate issued by the Consulate of Bolivia.
 The procedure is free and may take up to one hour in the Office.

-The deadline for the arrival; of belongings included in the form; to Bolivia must be between one month before and up to six months after the date of arrival of its owner.
+The deadline for the arrival- All your belongings must be included in the form; All your belongings must arrive to Bolivia within one month before and up to six months after the date of arrival of the holder.
 Domestic Household import tax exemption does not apply to temporary returns and does not include or validate belongings for third parts or commerce.

-Also we provide the list of Customs Brokers of La Paz, most of these brokers have offices in Bolivia.
-Further information could be talked with those official brokers, also on transport companies with which they usually work and carry cargo to Bolivia: http://www.despachantes.org.bo/agencias.php
+Also we provide the list of Customs Brokers of La Paz.
+Most of these brokers have offices in Bolivia.
+Further information could be discussed with those official brokers also with transport companies with which they usually work and carry cargo to Bolivia: http://www.despachantes.org.bo/agencias.php